ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 ~~~

 In the above sample, both the SPF-authenticated Identifier and the
-DKIM-authenticated Identifier align with the Author Domain.
+DKIM-authenticated Identifier aligns with the Author Domain.
 The Mail
 Receiver considers the above email to pass the DMARC check, avoiding
 the "reject" policy that is requested to be applied to email that fails
 to pass the DMARC check.